pingcap/docs/dashboard/dashboard-ops-deploy.md

 > tiup update cluster --force
 > ```

-### Switch to another PD instance to provide TiDB Dashboard service
+### Switch to another PD instance to serve TiDB Dashboard

-If a started cluster is deployed using TiUP, you can use the `tiup ctl pd` command to change the PD instance that provides the TiDB Dashboard service, or re-specify a PD instance to provide the TiDB Dashboard service with TiDB Dashboard disabled:
+For a running cluster deployed using TiUP, you can use the `tiup ctl pd` command to change the PD instance that serves TiDB Dashboard, or re-specify a PD instance to serve TiDB Dashboard when it is disabled:

 {{< copyable "shell-regular" >}}